ronnyandersson/zignal/README.md

 ## Requirements

-This library relies on numpy, scipy, matplotlib and optionally pyaudio (and nose for unit testing).
+This library relies on numpy, scipy, matplotlib and optionally pyaudio.
 It is recommended to create a virtual environment and let pip install the dependencies automatically.

     python3 -m venv <name-of-virtualenv>
     . <name-of-virtualenv>/bin/activate